njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/SurfsUp/README.md

 ----

-# Climate Analysis Using SQLite, SQLAlchemy, and Flask
+# Honolulu Hawaii Climate Analysis

 In this project I analyze precipitation data collected by weather stations in Honolulu, Hawaii.
 To accomplish this task, I use SQLAlchemy ORM queries, Pandas, and Matplotlib in the IPython notebook, ClimatePy.ipynb.
 From these queries, I created an API in Python using Flask for later development.